openregister/government-organisation-data/README.md

 # Government organisation register data

-Discovery data for the [government-organisation register](http://government-organisation.openregister.org), a list of UK central government organisations seeded from [GOV.UK](https://www.gov.uk/government/organisations).
+Discovery data for a register of UK central government organisations.

 # Lists